NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/docs/volume_management.md

 ```
     -f, --flexcache-vol=    Name of the FlexCache volume to be created.
 This is the name that will be applied to the new Kubernetes PersistentVolumeClaim (PVC).
-    -t, --flexcache-svm=    Name of the Storage Virtual Machine (SVM) where the FlexCache volume will be created.
-This is required if the FlexCache volume is to be created in a non-default SVM.
     -s, --source-svm=       Name of the source Storage Virtual Machine (SVM) that contains the origin volume to be cached.
     -v, --source-vol=       Name of the source volume in the source SVM that will be cached by the FlexCache volume.
     -z, --flexcache-size=   Size of the FlexCache volume to be created.
 The size must be specified in a format such as '1024Mi', '100Gi', '10Ti', etc. Note: The size must be at least 50Gi.